My Treasure…My Pleasure

 today i was just browsing the web for a kerala parota recipe,and found your recipe blog.I found lots of wonderful recipies ..thank you very much,and all the best for your fantastic work..

-58. murshi Says:
+58. murshi said

 Hai….Checheeee.I liked ur recipe veryyyyyyy muchhhhh.i will try ur recipe today.iam anxious to do soon .but a doupt. will keep the rotated dough that pleated more time? plse reply

-59. remya.sash Says:
+59. remya.sash said

 I tried ur version of porota,it came really well even at the first time itself.It was very tasty n easy to make. thanku

-60. roopa Says:
+60. roopa said

 Oh such a nice presentation annita:) And yes you have written all the steps in a very easy to understand way.
 I am actually a daily visitor of ur blog

-61. dinah Says:
+61. dinah said

 hi anita,